-Having regard to the principles set out in Section 1.7 the maximum number of residential units envisaged by this Scheme is circa10,500 units.
-As of February 2012, circa, 600 residential units had been developed within the Scheme area.
-A maximum of circa 2,160 residential units are to be located in the Town Centre and the three Village Centres.
-The total quantum of residential land under the Planning Scheme is 76 ha net, which can support up to 7,747 dwellings.
+Having regard to the principles set out in Section 1.7 the maximum number of residential units envisaged by this Scheme is circa 8,786 units.
+As of February 2012 circa.
+600 residential units had been developed within the Scheme area.
+A maximum of 1,600 residential units are to be located in the Town Centre and the three Village Centres.
+The total quantum of residential land under the Planning Scheme is 75 ha net, which can support up to 6,136 dwellings.